SEATS IN PARLIAMENT DON'T MATCH VOTES CAST

 In the 2015 election, the SNP got 1.5 million votes, and 56 MPs.
 UKIP got nearly 4 million votes, and only one MP.

-We need a fair voting system that doesn't leave large swathes of people feeling that they don't have a voice.
+Good politics needs a fair voting system that doesn't leave large swathes of people feeling that they don't have a voice.

 Under FPTP, a party that splits risks being wiped off the political map, even if it splits into two sections which jointly remain as popular as the original party.
-In the 1980s, a group of centrist Labour MPs split from Labour to form the SDP; although support for the SDP and for Labour remained high, the split kept the Conservatives in power for years.
+In the 1980s, a group of centrist Labour MPs split from Labour to form the SDP; although support for the SDP and for Labour together remained high, the split kept the Conservatives in power for years.